tejasholla/personal-drive/Readme.md

 ### Installation:
 #### Use from Docker Hub
-Personal Drive is hosted on docker hub
+Personal Drive is hosted on docker hub.
+Make a new directory, cd into it, then:
 ```bash
 mkdir storage
 touch database.sqlite